ruby/www.ruby-lang.org/en/documentation/index.md

 : 120 exercises with automatic analysis and personal mentoring.

 [Codecademy][codecademy]
 : Online code bootcamp with a variety of topics.
-Freeish.

 ### Manuals / Books